wdani/laser-test-pattern-generator/docs/JSON_API.md

 - With `--overwrite`, the requested output path may be overwritten.
 - Without `--overwrite`, existing output paths are not overwritten; the existing output path resolver chooses a unique filename.
-- `--format Both` uses the existing output-path behavior to create matching `.mks` and `.nc` outputs.
+- `--format Both` runs the existing MKS and NC generators, and each generated file uses its existing independent output path resolution.
+- Do not assume that `--format Both` always creates matching `.mks` and `.nc` filename stems.
+When `--overwrite` is not used and filename collisions exist, each generator may resolve to a different unique output path.
+- The returned JSON `output` values are authoritative.
+Frontends must read the actual generated paths from `result.output` or each entry in the `results` array instead of deriving companion paths.

 JSON shape for one output format: